Batavia, New York

 Batavia is a city in and the county seat of Genesee County, New York, United States.
-It is near the center of the county, surrounded by the Town of Batavia, which is a separate municipality.
-Batavia's population as of the 2020 census was 15,600.
-The name Batavia is Latin for the Betuwe region of the Netherlands, and honors early Dutch land developers.
-In 2006, a national magazine, Site Selection, ranked Batavia third among the nation's micropolitans based on economic development.
+It is located near the center of the county, surrounded by the Town of Batavia, which is a separate municipality.
+Batavia's population, as of the 2020 census, was 15,600.
+It is considered to be part of the Rochester–Batavia–Seneca Falls combined statistical area.
+Its name comes from the Batavian Republic (1795–1806), a republican government of the Netherlands and home of the investors of the Holland Land Company.
+In 2006, a national magazine, Site Selection, ranked Batavia third among the nation's micropolitans, based on economic development.
 The New York State Thruway (Interstate 90) passes north of the city.
 Genesee County Airport (GVQ) is also north of the city.

-The city hosts the Batavia Muckdogs baseball team of the Perfect Game Collegiate Baseball League, at Dwyer Stadium (299 Bank Street).
-The Muckdogs formerly were an affiliate of the Miami Marlins.
-They won the 2008 New York Penn League Championship.
+The city hosts the Batavia Muckdogs baseball team, of the Perfect Game Collegiate Baseball League, at Dwyer Stadium, (299 Bank Street).
+The Muckdogs, formerly, were an affiliate of the Miami Marlins; in 2008, they won the New York Penn League Championship.

-The city's UN/LOCODE is USBIA.